vaibhavsinhacs/General-Programming-Questions/README.md

-## This repository contains some basic progras which will be helpful for beginners
+## This repository contains some basic programs which will be helpful for beginners

 1. Program to find the GCD of n numbers.